gardener/gardener/docs/concepts/controller-manager.md

 It maintains the expiration time of the `Shoot` in the value of the `shoot.gardener.cloud/expiration-timestamp` annotation.
 This annotation might be overridden, however only by at most twice the value of the `.spec.clusterLifetimeDays`.

-### Shoot Reference Controller
+#### "Reference" Reconciler

-Shoot objects may specify references to further objects in the Garden cluster which are required for certain features.
+Shoot objects may specify references to other objects in the Garden cluster which are required for certain features.
-For example, users can configure various DNS providers via `.spec.dns.providers` and usually need to refer to a corresponding `secret` with valid DNS provider credentials inside.
+For example, users can configure various DNS providers via `.spec.dns.providers` and usually need to refer to a corresponding `Secret` with valid DNS provider credentials inside.
 Such objects need a special protection against deletion requests as long as they are still being referenced by one or multiple shoots.

-Therefore, the Shoot Reference Controller scans shoot clusters for referenced objects and adds the finalizer `gardener.cloud/reference-protection` to their `.metadata.finalizers` list.
+Therefore, this reconciler checks `Shoot`s for referenced objects and adds the finalizer `gardener.cloud/reference-protection` to their `.metadata.finalizers` list.
-The scanned shoot also gets this finalizer to enable a proper garbage collection in case the Gardener-Controller-Manager is offline at the moment of an incoming deletion request.
+The reconciled `Shoot` also gets this finalizer to enable a proper garbage collection in case the `gardener-controller-manager` is offline at the moment of an incoming deletion request.
-When an object is not actively referenced anymore because the shoot specification has changed or all related shoots were deleted (are in deletion), the controller will remove the added finalizer again, so that the object can safely be deleted or garbage collected.
+When an object is not actively referenced anymore because the `Shoot` specification has changed or all related shoots were deleted (are in deletion), the controller will remove the added finalizer again so that the object can safely be deleted or garbage collected.

-The Shoot Reference Controller inspects the following references:
+This reconciler inspects the following references:
 - DNS provider secrets (`.spec.dns.provider`)
 - Audit policy configmaps (`.spec.kubernetes.kubeAPIServer.auditConfig.auditPolicy.configMapRef`)